How Do Semantically Equivalent Code Transformations Impact Membership Inference on LLMs for Code?: Empirical Results

 \mrtwo{Larger models demonstrate stronger resistance to the effects of \sect.
 When comparing \codellama and \starcoderseven with models smaller than 7B, we observe that the impact of \sect on both 7B models is below 1.54\%, substantially lower than that observed in smaller models.
 Furthermore, a comparison between \starcoderseven and \starcoder (\ie two models sharing the same architecture but differing in scale) shows that \rulerename remains the most influential rule, while \rulemdc exhibits moderate effects.}

 \revision{Notably, we observe an exceptional trend only on \codegen on four transformations, Rules 6, 13, 18, and 22, which results in an increase in MI success rates.
 For example, under Rule 13, the \loss metric increases by 4.26\%, \mink by 3.97\%, and \zlib by 2.47\%.
 To better understand this anomalous phenomenon, we observe that other models demonstrate relatively consistent behavior—across the other 5 models, similar performance improvements are all lower than 0.69\% and without systematic patterns.
-In contrast, CodeGen shows more noticeable increases, suggesting the presence of structural differences.} \revision{Through literature review, we find that CodeGen adopts a significantly different training paradigm from other models: multi-round training processes on two datasets with Java code, both sourced from Github, first on ThePile~\cite{gao2020pile} and then on BigQuery~\cite{bigquery}.
-This contrasts sharply with the large-scale single-round training strategies employed by other models.
-Based on prior research \cite{yang2024unveiling} demonstrating the positive correlation between repeated exposure and memorization, we propose a plausible explanation: some \sect rules reinforce the model's memorization patterns of training data.
-Consequently, enhancing MI success rates.
+In contrast, CodeGen shows more noticeable increases, suggesting the presence of structural differences.}\revision{One plausible factor is that CodeGen may differ from other models in its multi-stage sequential training strategy, which can affect the degree of redundancy or overlap encountered during training.
+Since repeated exposure has been linked to stronger memorization tendencies~\cite{yang2024unveiling}, our results are compatible with the view that redundancy-related effects could interact with certain \sect rules, amplifying the model’s memorization patterns of training data.
 Future research could further validate this hypothesis by controlling training strategies.}

 \revision{Building on the above quantitative results, we hypothesize that \rulerename and \rulemdc are particularly effective at reducing MI success because they produce code that, while functionally correct, deviates significantly from natural human coding styles.
 To validate this, we conducted a user study inspired by prior work~\cite{letowards}.
 We recruited four experienced programmers and randomly sampled 20 transformed snippets per rule per participant.
 We asked participants the following two questions for each code transformation: (1) ``Does the code transformation reduce code readability?'', and (2) ``Does the code transformation break the coding conventions?''
 Participants responded using a 4-point Likert scale~\cite{joshi2015likert}, where 1, 2, 3, and 4 correspond to Disagree, Weakly Disagree, Weakly Agree, and Agree, respectively.
 Based on the average scores from all the participants, Rule 1 (top1, avg = 3.519) and Rule 13 (top4, avg = 2.875) emerged as among the most disruptive \sect, indicating that these transformations tend to produce code that significantly deviates from natural human coding practices.
 This may help explain why these transformations lead to notable MI performance drops.
 However, high-scoring rules like Rule 2 (2.955) and Rule 17 (2.905) did not reduce MI, suggesting that perceived unnaturalness alone does not determine effectiveness.}